-- 1. Failover (triggered either manually or automatically) - 2.
+- 6.1.
+Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication - 1.
+Failover (triggered either manually or automatically) - 2.
 Handover (triggered manually2)

 It is important to not confuse handover with failover at concept level.
 Not only the reasons / preconditions are very different, but also the requirements.